 To prepare, providers are encouraged to:

 The RCE is committed to taking a practical approach to implementation that will seek to minimize burden and build on what is working today.
-This includes establishing timelines that are sensitive to the scope of any necessary changes that QHINs and Participants need to undertake.
-We encourage providers across the continuum of care and other stakeholders to engage with us as the community works together to realize nationwide health information exchange.
+We encourage all stakeholders to engage with us as the community works together to realize nationwide health information exchange.